PBKVardy/INFT-1207-Lab1/README.md

 #### Group Names: Rehan Zaffar, Kyle Vardy

 #### Description:
->The password generator lab from INFT-1207.This program generates random passwords for the user taking user input for how many special characters, letters, and numbers the user wants in the password.
+> The password generator lab from INFT-1207.This program generates random passwords for the user taking user input for how many special characters, letters, and numbers the user wants in the password.

 #### Date:
 > January 22nd, 2025

+# Execution
+run the program by typing `python3 src/password_generator.py` in the terminal

+# Explanation
 There are 6 functions in the program:

 1. gen_random_num: This function is used to generate random numbers and puts it in a string array.